Table of Contents

-Early summer meningoencephalitis is actuated by the flavivirus, which is – like borrelia – transmitted by ticks.
-Also, there is different regional dissemination in Germany.
+ESME is actuated by the flavivirus, which is – like borrelia – transmitted by ticks.

-- Phase I: 8—10 days after the infection, the patient has flu-like symptoms
+- Phase 1: 8–10 days after the infection; the patient has flu-like symptoms

-- Phase II: 1 week fever-free interval, then vigilance disorders, confusion syndrome, stand and gait ataxia, intention tremor, extrapyramidal symptoms
+Phase 2: 1 week fever-free interval, then vigilance disorders, confusion syndrome, stance and gait ataxia, intention tremor, and extrapyramidal symptoms

-At ESME, therapy can only occur symptomatically.
-People living and working in risk areas should vaccinate.
+In ESME, only symptomatic treatment is recommended.
+People living and working in high-risk areas should be vaccinated.